newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - `Optional`
 - file name should be `quickstart_name01`, `quickstart_name02`, etc
+- Images for dashboards should be stored in the quickstart's dashboard directory. ex: `/quickstart_name01/dashboards`.
+- Icons and logo files should go in the root quickstart directory, `/quickstarts_name01`
 - jpeg or png format
 - 4MB or smaller
 - 6 max images